Cherry Salad with Parsley, Walnuts, and Pomegranate Vinaigrette

 Instructions

-• In a lovely small salad bowl, combine the cherries, walnuts, and parsley.
+• In a lovely small serving bowl, combine the cherries, walnuts, and parsley.

-• In a small bowl, whisk the pomegranate molasses, lemon juice, olive oil, and salt until it emulsifies.
+• In a small bowl, whisk the pomegranate molasses, juice of the half lemon, olive oil, and salt until it emulsifies.

-• Dress the salad with the vinaigrette and serve immediately, or later, at room temperature.
+• Dress the salad with the vinaigrette and serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.